cihejimba/simpleNote/development.log.md

 This is a log for developing **simpleNote** app.

-##Setting up the developing wnvironment
+##Setting up the developing environment

 ###Using Ionic Framework
 We develop this app in [Ionic](http://ionicframework.com/) framework.
 I wrote a [blogpost](http://js-workout.tompascall.com/lets-create-hybrid-mobile-apps-with-ionic-framework/) on seting up your environment for an ionic project.